 Tip: Many carriers have booths at the airport.
 Also, in some countries, it’s possible to buy simcards in vending machines.

-2. Smartphone for Travel: Music
+2. Offline Apps for Travel: Music

 You probably know already that you can listen to music with your smartphone for travel.
 Load up before you go, and the long waiting times at the airport or in the bus won’t seem so long anymore!